Conjugated Valve Gear

 Beam Wip

-As the speed of the 2 to 1 lever increases the stress on the big end increases which causes it to warp and bend.
+As the speed of the 2 to 1 lever increases the stress on it increases which causes it to warp and bend.
 This skews the valve timing such that the admission ports are open for longer than they normally would be, causing the middle cylinder to produce a disproportionate amount of power.

 Valve Spindle Expansion